 A ripe ‘Slovana’ pepper is 6 inches long and 2 inches wide that starts out light green in color but matures to a handsome pale yellow.
 The 4½-ounce fruits boast a rich pepper flavor with a delicate sweetness that’s delicious both fresh or roasted.
 A packet of ‘Slovana’ Pepper seeds sells for $6.29 or three starter plants sell for $18.99 from burpee.com.

 Many types of vegetable garden plants, such as tomatoes and peppers, take a long time to mature.
 Consequently, getting a jump-start on your seed starting (before your last frost date) can really increase your garden yields.
 Fortunately, it’s not difficult to start seeds under grow lights or in a greenhouse.

 To give seeds the best possible start, plant them in a biodegradable and natural seed-starting pot.
 CowPots seed-starting pots are made from composted cow manure from a dairy farm in Connecticut.
 (Hence the name, CowPots!)
 These natural pots allow seedlings to grow a bigger root mass, which results in healthier plants.
 Also important, using these biodegradable pots eliminates transplant shock since the entire pot can be planted in the ground.
 Plus, the CowPots naturally decompose to provide nutrients for the plant.

 Don’t Forget About Fall Planting, Too

 Did you know that many kinds of vegetables can be grown in the fall?
 Toward the end of summer when temperatures cool down is a great time to plant many vegetable varieties.
 That makes autumn the perfect weather for lettuce, broccoli, spinach, turnips and other garden crops.
-Click here more info about Fall Planting.
+Click here for more info about Fall Planting.